-Executive Directors and Heads of Service are paid on a salary, which is considered a market rate within the local government sector.
+Executive Director, Deputy Executive Director and Chief Officers (Leadership Team) are paid on a salary, which is considered a market rate within the local government sector.
 The Council currently aims to provide salaries within the lower quartile to median range of market rates.

-Executive Directors and Heads of Service are paid on a salary scale with three incremental levels.
+The Executive Director and Deputy Executive Director are paid on a salary scale with three incremental levels.
+The Chief Officers (Leadership Team) salary scale has five incremental levels.

 A supplement is paid on basic pay to remunerate the additional responsibilities of the Section 151 Officer, Monitoring Officer and their deputies.
-These allowances however are not paid if the post is held by a Head of Service or an Executive Director.
+These allowances however are not paid if the post is held by Executive Director, Deputy Executive Director or a Chief Officer (Leadership Team).